PinkDexo/em-documentation/pages/15.changelog/docs.md

         - docs
 ---

+#### v1.4.1 (May 30, 2020)

+- Drupal core updated to 8.8.6, as well as modules to the latest versions.
+- The theme and custom modules are prepared and ready for Drupal 9.
+- Added support for the [Drupal 8 MegaMenu](https://www.drupal.org/project/we_megamenu) module since the [TB Mega Menu](https://www.drupal.org/project/tb_megamenu) is no longer maintained.
+- TB Mega Menu is removed from the composer.json and the codebase.
+- The problem with Commerce configuration import is solved.

 #### v1.4.0 (January 6, 2020)

 - Drupal core updated to 8.8.1, as well as the modules to their latest versions.